Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2inclass.md

 ### Procedure

-#### Set up
+#### Design
 (suggested time: 10 min)

+1. Think of something you would like to build, perhaps the idea you came in with or the object or part you wanted to mold.

+2. Prep your mold.
+You can use a silicone baking mold, bag, cup, or other disposable materials that are available to you.
+Get creative!
+You’ll fill the empty space with the mycelium material and let it grow.

+#### Mycelium set up
+(suggested time: 10 min)

-1. Put on gloves!
+3. Put on gloves!

-2. Spray and wipe down your forms/molds.
+4. Spray and wipe down your forms/molds.

-3. Break the antlers off, if there are any, to get to the spongy layer.
-Put theantlers in one bowl and the spongy material in the other.
+5. Break the antlers off, if there are any, to get to the spongy layer.
+Put the antlers in one bowl and the spongy material in the other.

-4. Squeeze out the juice from the spongy material into the antler bowl in orderto get a damp but not wet material, leaving it in its original bowl.
+6. Squeeze out the juice from the spongy material into the antler bowl in orderto get a damp but not wet material, leaving it in its original bowl.
 This will beyour final material.
-Your damp material should have no excess water (i.e. kindof like wet sand).
+Your damp material should have no excess water (i.e. kind of like wet sand).
+If it's too dry, use a spray bottle to moisten the material.

 #### Build
 (suggested time: 15 min)

-5. Think of something you would like to build, perhaps the idea you came inwith or the object or part you wanted to mold.

-6. Shape the material!
+7. Shape the material!
 Here are three ways to do so: a.With your hands! b.Around an object! c.In a baggy or cup!

-7. Seal it!
+8. Seal it!
 You can either put it in a plastic bag, plastic wrap, or cup.

 *Remember, you want to LOOSELY SEAL your bag to allow for gas exchange so that the material can harden.*

 #### Finish
 (suggested time: 10 min)

-8. Label the bag/cup and ask your TA where to place it.
+9. Label the bag/cup and ask your TA where to place it.

-9. As a team, clean up your space completely. leaving the space better than you found it.
+10. As a team, clean up your space completely. leaving the space cleaner than you found it.
 To do so:

 a.
 Take all biomaterials and anything that touched biomaterial (e.g. trash bag coverings on the tables in 112) and place them in the trash.

 b.
-Wipe down your countertops with ethanol.
+Wipe down your countertops with 70% ethanol.

 c.
-Please clean your bowls in the sink after dumping the mushroom wastematerial in the trash bins.
-Please give your bowl to a TA afterwards forstorage.
+Please clean your bowls in the sink after dumping the mushroom waste material in the trash bins.
+Please give your bowl to a TA afterwards for storage.

 ####  Guiding questions to think about as you make

 These questions will be part of your PSET.

 **Q.1** What is actually going on here?
-Describe in broad terms what processesunique to living matter are making this possible and the potential/limitation ofmaking with mushrooms.
+Describe in broad terms what processes unique to living matter make this possible.
+What are the potentials and limitations of making with mushrooms?

-**Q.2** How is this similar or different to other additive manufacturing processes suchas 3D printing? (detail out similarities/differences...feel free to draw)
+**Q.2** How is this similar or different to other additive manufacturing processes such as 3D printing? (detail out similarities/differences...feel free to draw)

-**Q.3** Looking forward, how do we go from creating matter with an inert function(e.g. a chair) to creating matter with biological function (i.e. growing a finger, a heart, etc)?
+**Q.3** Looking forward, we will want to go from creating matter with an inert function (e.g. a chair) to creating matter with a biological function (i.e. growing a finger, a heart, etc).
 What new considerations need to be made?

 #### Additional Resources:
 1.MycoWorks https://www.youtube.com/watch?v=VWQznqpy3Ssb